Trident (UK nuclear programme): Warheads

 In British service, Trident II missiles are fitted with a thermonuclear warhead called Holbrook.
 The warhead has a choice of two warhead yields the highest of which is thought to be 100 ktonTNT, with a lower yield in the range of 0.3 to 10 ktonTNT.
 The UK government was sensitive to charges that the replacement of Polaris with Trident would involve an escalation in the numbers of British nuclear weapons.
 When the decision to purchase Trident II was announced in 1982, it was stressed that while American Trident boats carried 24 missiles with eight warheads each, a total of 192 warheads, British Trident boats would carry no more than 128 warheads—the same number as Polaris.
 In November 1993, the Secretary of State for Defence, Malcolm Rifkind, announced that each boat would deploy no more than 96 warheads.
 In 2010 this was reduced to a maximum of 40 warheads, split between eight missiles.
 The consequent reduction in warhead production and refurbishment was estimated to save £22 million over a ten-year period.
-However in 2021 the Boris Johnson announced that the total number of warheads was being lifted from 180 to 260.
+However in 2021 the Prime Minister Boris Johnson announced that the total number of warheads was being lifted from 180 to 260.